Seeker14491/BytesServer/README.md

 ## Running

 You can use the script you created above to launch the game/server.
 A message stating the server is listening will be printed to the console when the server is ready.
-It is currently hardcoded to listen on port `8080`.
+The server listens on port 18500 by default, but this can be changed by setting the `BYTES_SERVER_PORT` environment variable.

 ## HTTP Endpoints